-Knot DNS Resolver is a caching full resolver implementation written in C and LuaJIT, both a resolver library and a daemon.
+Knot Resolver is a caching full resolver implementation written in C and LuaJIT, both a resolver library and a daemon.
 The core architecture is tiny and efficient, and provides a foundation and

 a state-machine like API for extensions.
 There are three modules built-in - iterator, validator, cache, and a few more are loaded by default.
 Most of the rich features are written in Lua(JIT) and C. Batteries are included, but optional.